Asterios7/sentiment-analyzer/README.md

-# assignment-theydo
+# Sentiment Analysis App
-A movie sentiment analysis app with Fastapi and Streamlit
+A movie sentiment analysis app with Fastapi, Streamlit and Openai API.